 Post-Doc, Boston Children’s Hospital, Boston, MA

-Through her clinical practice and corresponding research, Dr. Wilson’s goal is to advance the clinical care of children and adolescents with concussions through research investigating methods to diagnose, manage and reduce the risk of concussions and their subsequent effects.
+Through her clinical practice and corresponding research, Dr. Wilson’s goal is to advance the clinical care of children and adolescents with concussions through research investigating methods to diagnosis, manage and reduce the risk of concussions and their subsequent effects.
 As the Co-Director of the Concussion Program at Children’s Hospital Colorado, Dr. Wilson provides a wealth of experience as someone who treats children with a concussion on a daily basis, conveying unique insights from both a clinician and patient/parent perspective to incorporate into our ongoing research studies.
+Outside of work, Dr. Wilson enjoys cycling, snowboarding, spending time with her dogs, and trying to find the best tea and ice cream shops in Colorado.

 Mathew Wingerson is a Research Assistant in the Sports Medicine Center supporting Dr. David Howell and Dr. Julie Wilson.
 He also performs research in the Rehabilitation Psychology department under the direction of Dr. Michael Kirkwood.
 Mathew graduated from Simpson College (IA) in 2019 with a degree in Psychology and will graduate with his MS in Applied Sport Psychology in 2021.
 Mathew’s research interests include psychosocial outcomes of sports injury, as well as sport psychology interventions during injury rehabilitation.
 Outside of the Children’s Hospital Colorado, Mathew enjoys sports, hiking, and reading.